Light-Assisted Collisions in Tweezer-Trapped Lanthanides

+The promising results presented above enable us to disentangle and suppress the effects of recoil heating from the LAC dynamics, thereby allowing us to address the central question of single-atom preparation efficiency.
+We repeat the measurement of the number-resolved population dynamics of Fig.\,\ref{fig:fig1}(c), but now adding the axial cooling beam, and extract the two-body LAC rate, $\gamma_{\rm 2b}$.
+As shown in Fig.\,\ref{fig:fig3}(a), $\gamma_{\rm 2b}$ has a non-monotonic behavior, showing a maximum at $\Delta_{\rm L} \approx -0.5\,\Gamma_{\rm L}$ (Fig.\,\ref{fig:fig3}(b)), followed by a slow decrease.
+For detunings smaller than $\Delta_{\rm L} \approx - 0.7\,\Gamma_{\rm L}$, we find an optimal situation in which LAC-induced pair projection is efficient and one-body losses due to heating ($\gamma_{\rm 1b}$) are negligible (Fig.\,\ref{fig:fig3}(c)).
+Together with the data, we also show the results of our Monte Carlo algorithm (solid lines), which agree remarkably well with the observations, confirming again the model as an exceptional tool for reproducing and predicting the physics at play.

-Our MC simulations exhibit strong predictive power, offering guidance for experiments.
-We now extend our calculation to explore the potential for single-atom preparation of the other lanthanide transitions.
+We use the predicting power of our MC algorithm to explore the performance of single-atom preparation for different lanthanide transitions.
 In particular, we test the interplay between LAC and recoil heating for four different lines---blue, yellow, orange and red---spanning linewidths from tens of MHz to a few kHz.
 For all simulations, we illuminate the atoms for a time $t_{\rm irr}$ with a single horizontal beam of intensity $s_{0,\rm h} = 1$.
 Because of the largely different transition strengths, we rescale the irradiation time according to $t_{\rm irr} = U_0/(E_{\rm rec}\,\Gamma_{\rm L})$, where $U_0$ is the trap depth and $E_{\rm rec}$ is the recoil energy associated with the different transitions.